Developing World Education Program (DWEP)

 Program Eligibility Criteria

 This program is intended to provide an excellent educational opportunity in Movement Disorders to regions of the world not adequately served by resources within that region.
-In order to be eligible for the MDS Developing World Education Program the applicant country must be considered to be disadvantaged based on the need for Movement Disorder education, perceived lack of opportunity for continuing education in Movement Disorders, and economic factors.
-For a list of countries that are considered underserved, please visit the MDS Waived Dues Membership webpage to view the List of Waived Dues Eligible Countries.
+In order to be eligible for the MDS Developing World Education Program the applicant country must be considered to be disadvantaged based on the need for Movement Disorders education, perceived lack of opportunity for continuing education in Movement Disorders, and economic factors.
+For a list of countries that are considered underserved, please visit the List of Waived Dues Eligible countries.

 A one-day meeting may choose to nominate up to three MDS faculty; meetings longer than one day may choose to nominate up to five MDS faculty.
 When more than one faculty is sponsored, not more than one-half of sponsored faculty may come from beyond the region in which the event takes place (e.g., if two faculty are sponsored by MDS, only one may come from outside the region; if five are sponsored, only two may come from outside the region).
 MDS Regional Sections are: the Asian and Oceanian Section (AOS); the European Section (ES), and the Pan American Section (PAS).
 For a list of which countries are included in each MDS Regional Section, please visit the three MDS Regional Sections.
 For the purposes of education, members residing in Sub-Saharan Africa may consider their region to include the ES.

 Faculty must represent different institutions.
 In an effort to maintain academic diversity in MDS educational programming, it is preferred that no academic or financial relationship exist between the suggested faculty and the host institution.
 However, it is understood that some exceptions may apply.
 Applications will initially be considered by the Education Committee of the appropriate MDS Regional Section.